Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 145.2

-Xavier has gone 7-5-0 against the spread, while Seton Hall's ATS record this season is 4-7-1.
-Both the Musketeers and the Pirates are 5-7-0 in terms of hitting the over in their games this season.
+Xavier has a 7-5-0 record against the spread this season compared to Seton Hall, who is 4-7-1 ATS.
+Both the Musketeers and the Pirates are 5-7-0 in terms of going over the point total in their games this season.

 Bet on this or any college basketball matchup at BetMGM